ydmarinb/ydmarinb/README.md

 ### Hola soy Yubar Daniel Marín Benjumea 👋

 I am a statistician with a master's degree in computer science.
 My professional goal is to help organizations transform through data using techniques such as artificial intelligence, machine learning, software and statistics.
-I have experience researching data quality methodologies
+I have experience researching data quality methodologies.
+In my free time I practice jujitsu and I love watching documentaries.
+I love to teach, I love history and I love Colombian music (Cumbia, porro, gaita, tropical)